Manueldavis1999/manueldavis/README.md

 • ***Reduce IT staff’s responsibilities:*** As your cloud storage will be managed by another company, your IT staff won’t have to take the time to install new software patches or updates, freeing up their time for other tasks.

-• ***Elimiinate capital expenses:*** While on-premises storage is considered a capital expense, cloud is considered as an operational expense.
-Typically on-premises storage requires a large initial investment to purchse equipment and install it in the office.
+• ***Eliminate capital expenses:*** While on-premises storage is considered a capital expense, cloud is considered as an operational expense.
+Typically on-premises storage requires a large initial investment to purchase equipment and install it in the office.

 • ***Perform regular data backups:*** Cloud-based servers give users peace of mind because they know if their computer goes haywire or their local files are deleted, they can find the information again.
 This ability to access information